Robert Ramšak

-Robert Ramšak (born 28 October 2006) is a German footballer who plays as a forward and attacking midfielder for club Eintracht Braunschweig on loan from RB Leipzig.
+Robert Ramšak (born 28 October 2006) is a German footballer who plays as a forward and attacking midfielder for Slovenian PrvaLiga club Aluminij.

 Club career

+Early career

-Ramsak joined the youth academy of Bayern Munich on 2014.
+Ramsak joined the youth academy of his hometown club Bayern Munich on 2014.

+RB Leipzig

 After ten years with Bayern Munich, his contract expired on 30 June 2024, and he signed as a free agent with fellow Bundesliga club RB Leipzig, initially joining the under-19 team.

 Ramsak received his first call up with RB Leipzig for a 2–1 away loss Bundesliga match against VfB Stuttgart on 15 January 2025, three days later on 18 January he was called up again for a 3–3 away draw Bundesliga match against VfL Bochum, both matches as an unused substitute.

+Loan to Eintracht Braunschweig

 On 1 September 2025, he joined 2.
 Bundesliga club Eintracht Braunschweig, on an initial one-year loan with the option to make the move permanent at the end of the 2025–26 season.

+Loan to SV Sandhausen

+On 2 February 2026, Ramsak's loan spell with Eintracht Braunschweig was cut short, and he moved on a new loan to recently relegated Regionalliga Südwest club SV Sandhausen, on a six-month loan until the end of the season.

+Aluminij

+On 18 August 2026, Ramšak signed a two-year contract with Aluminij in Slovenia.

 International career

-Ramsak was born in Germany to a Slovenian father and a Croatian mother, making him eligible to represent Germany, Croatia and Slovenia.
+Ramsak was born in Munich, Germany, to a Slovenian father and a Croatian mother, making him eligible to represent Germany, Croatia and Slovenia.
 He has represented Germany at youth international level.